swoboda/getfider.com/README.md

 ## Welcome!

-Fider is an open platform to collect and organize product feedback.
+Fider is an open platform to collect and prioritize product feedback.

 Visit [https://getfider.com](https://getfider.com) for more information.